-Includes the Bianqing which is a set of ‘L’ shaped stones suspended from a stand and hit with a hammer.
+Includes the Bianqing which is a set of ‘L’ shaped stones suspended from a stand like bells and hit with a hammer.
 They are traditionally made from jade.
 They date back as far as 1500BCE (Shang dynasty).
 The musical stone (磬 qìng) is used in a painting to represent steadfastness.

 Bells; gongs (luo) and cymbals (bo) are often used in Beijing Opera music

 All the stringed instruments are in this category.
 Stringed instruments represent faithfulness and in particular, the lute represents the moon and marital harmony.
 There are many types in two main groups: bowed string: Erhu (the two stringed violin); Sihu (four stringed); Jinghu (used in traditional opera orchestras); Gaohu; Gehu; Banhu; Matouqin and plucked strings: Guzheng; Pipa; Liuqin; Yangqin; Ruan; Yueqin; Guqin (seven stringed); Sanxian (three stringed); Zheng (thirteen string zither).
 Of these the guqin is perhaps the best known, it is four feet long and played on a table traditionally using seven silk strings.

-|Bamboo||Wind instruments are traditionally made from bamboo.
+Wind instruments were traditionally made from bamboo.
 They include: .
 Dizi (flute, side blown); Xiao (flute, end blown, five holes in upper section one in lower); Xun; Sheng (mouth organ with 13 or 17 small pipes).

 The Suona a type of trumpet is usually made from wood.
 The Guan has a double reed and has 8 or 9 holes.
 Percussion instruments are often made from wood.
-They play an important part in the accompaniment of Chinese Opera.
-Examples are wooden blocks, clappers, and wooden xylophones.
+They play an important part in the accompaniment of Chinese Opera – including wooden blocks, clappers, and wooden xylophones.

 The Sheng (mouth organ) has a body made out of a gourd with bamboo pipes affixed to provide different notes.
 Some have as many as seventeen bamboo tubes inserted into a gourd.
-Legend has it that the goddess Nüwa invented it and it symbolizes the phoenix and was played at many formal occasions.
-The sounds are produced just as much while sucking in air as when blowing.|
+Legend says it was invented by the goddess Nüwa and it symbolizes the phoenix and was played at many formal occasions.
+The sounds are produced just as much while sucking in air as blowing.

-|Clay||The Ocarina dates back to the Shang dynasty and is a small egg shaped instrument with six holes.
+The Ocarina dates back to the Shang dynasty and is a small egg shaped instrument with six holes.

 The Pipa came to China from Central Asia at about the time of the Han dynasty.

-A range of traditional instruments together
+A range of Traditional Chinese instruments played together

 Music is documented as far back as the Zhou dynasty and forms an important thread in the Confucian tradition.
 Musical harmony was believed to bring harmony to life.
-Confucius could predict a kingdom's problems from the music played at court.
-He disapproved of 'immoral' dance music and thought that the noisier the music was the more the state was in jeopardy.
+Confucius said he could predict a kingdom's problems from hearing the music played at court.
+He disapproved of 'immoral' dance music and thought that the noisier the music was, the more likely that the state was in jeopardy.
 Music was more than mere background entertainment it set the whole mood and character of thought.
 Chinese music was an harmonious emanation tied up with the concept of ‘qi’ the all pervading life-essence.
 In the tomb of the Marquis Yi of Zeng ➚ dating to about 430BCE 124 musical instruments of all types and sizes were found.

 After the Zhou dynasty the five note (pentatonic) scale was adopted.
-It consists of five tones associated with the five elements and is mentioned in Zhou dynasty records.
+It consists of five tones associated with the five elements and is mentioned in the dynastic records.
 The five notes are C; D; E; G and A in western notation.
 Each dynasty was associated with one of the five elements so the court music changed to use the appropriate key note on change od dynasty.
 Five different musical modes were used with notes in different orders: gong, shang, jiao, zhi and yu.
 The combination of the twelve notes series with the five modes gives sixty distinct tones.
 There was also a seven note scale with the notes of C; D; E; F; G; A and B.